Managing by Network

 Managing by Network is designed to help participants apply course content to their current partnership and community collaboration responsibilities.

-This course includes 17 webinar sessions, scheduled January - June.
-Session includes:
+This course includes 17 webinar sessions, scheduled from January to June.
+Each session includes:

-- Pre-webinar assignments include instructional videos of 8 to 30 minutes.
+- Pre-webinar assignments throughout the course include instructional videos ranging from 5 to 30 minutes and a few brief articles.

-- Self-study: catch up or delve deeper on instructional materials
+- Self study: catch up or dive deeper on instructional materials

 - Network: reach out to classmates and instructors